 The troops of the Byakkotai were all teenagers

 How to Get There

-From Aizuwakamatsu Station, take the Aizu Bus Loop to the Tsurugajo Kitaguchi bus stop.
+From Aizuwakamatsu Station, take the Aizu Wakamatsu Town Bus to the Tsurugajo Kitaguchi bus stop.
 The castle grounds are a five-minute walk away.

 The castle and its museum

 Cross the moat and enter the grounds past the impressive original outer walls.
-At the center of the park is Tsurugajo Castle, which was built in the 14th century and was beseiged during the Boshin War of 1868.
+At the center of the park is Tsurugajo Castle, which was built in the 15th century and was besieged during the Boshin War of 1868.

-Demolished in 1874, the castle was rebuilt in 1965 in concrete, and has a museum dedicated to the history and culture of Aizu.
+Demolished in 1874, the castle tower was rebuilt in 1965 in concrete, and has a museum dedicated to the history and culture of Aizu.

 Flowers, signature candles, and illumination

 The park is a popular place to view cherry blossoms.
 Get a blanket, pick a spot, bring drinks and food, and join the locals in partying and enjoying the beautiful blooms.
 During the fall season, the castle grounds are lit up at night to accentuate the autumn leaves.